 Mr Fabien Betremieux (firstname.lastname@example.org) is ICANN’s GAC Relations Advisory and provides analytical support to ICANN’s GAC.
 Fabien joined ICANN’s Global Domains Division in 2014 where he was responsible for implementing several cross-community ICANN policies and initiatives.
 Involved in the new gTLD Program since 2009, Fabien assisted dozens of brand and geographic applicants while leading the new gTLD services of AFNIC, .fr ccTLD Manager and Registry Service Provider.

 Prior to joining the DNS Industry, he held various Product Development positions in e-commerce and telecom companies.
 Early in his career he supported international cooperation initiatives for a French law enforcement agency.
 Originally trained as a Software Engineer, Fabien also holds a Master of International Affairs from Science Po Paris, part of which he completed at Tsinghua University in Beijing.

-Ms Julia Charvolen (email@example.com) is ICANN’s GAC Services Co-ordinator.
+Ms Julia Charvolen (email@example.com) is ICANN’s Lead Administrator, GAC Services.
 Julia’s role includes:

 - Maintaining the GAC mailing list and membership records.

 - Managing the correspondence for the GAC Chair.